Restoring balance and building resilience across North Yorkshire and Teesside.

 The super-charging comes when we slow down enough to let nature IN, rather than just being in nature in order to tick something off a list.
 Slowing down can feel difficult for many of us – we live in a world of rush, rush, rush and ‘got to get on with it’ but then our bodies and minds can suffer – we may end up feeling overwhelmed and exhausted and experiencing anxiety and/or depression.

-When we engage in forest bathing, we get to:
+This is all backed up by over 40 years of scientific study.
+When we engage in forest therapy, we get to:

 - Improve our physical wellbeing (blood pressure is reduced, heart rate goes down, our immune system improves)